creepersguitar/CI-project4/README.md

 13. [Contributing](#contribute)
 14. [Contact](#contact)
 ## Please note
-Please note that as of 14/07/2024, there is a pretty big bug of the postgresSQL Database custom to Code Institute students has gone down causing the site to have an error 500 which is out of my control.
+There was an issue with the custom CI database between 14/07/2024 and 13:00 on 15/07/2024.
+This issue has now been resolved.
 ## unfinished parts
 This section is to talk about the parts of bite bait i have built but not had time to test as well as link back to the main part.
-The main parts that i have not had enough time to add are the deleting bookings as well as editing bookings and deleting account details. all of the main forms are done but the booking form does not send data to the /admin site The Styling on the login, logout, booking pages are not done as i would not have enough time.
+The main parts that i have not had enough time to add are the deleting bookings as well as editing bookings and deleting account details. all of the main forms are done but the booking form does not send data to the /admin site The Styling on the logout, booking pages are not done as i would not have enough time.
 I have a little bit of code done for the automated testing as seen in backgroundcode/test_forms.py but i don't have enough code done for the tests.py files
 ## Features
 This section talks about the future features and features i have not had a chance to implement.